Runs a tax-saving investment platform that holds individual stocks as blockchain tokens instead of fund shares.

 What does this company depend on?

-The platform depends on blockchain infrastructure providers for tokenized fund operations, Treasury security custody arrangements that underpin money market tokenization, Canvas's proprietary indexing algorithms, SEC registration for digital asset fund products, and prime brokerage relationships used to execute fractional equity trades across custom indices.
+Canvas cannot operate without its blockchain infrastructure providers for tokenized fund operations, Treasury security custody arrangements that back the money market funds, its own proprietary indexing algorithms, its SEC registration for digital asset fund products, and prime brokerage relationships that execute fractional equity trades across the custom indices.

 Who depends on this company?

-Institutional clients using Canvas for tax-optimized separate account management would lose individual security-level harvesting capabilities if the platform were disrupted.
-Investors in tokenized money market funds would lose blockchain-enabled settlement and transparency features.
-Putnam's defined contribution plan participants would lose integrated retirement planning tools tied to the broader platform ecosystem.
+Institutional clients using Canvas for tax-optimized separate account management would lose the ability to harvest losses at the individual security level.
+Investors in the tokenized money market funds would lose the blockchain-enabled settlement and transparency those funds provide.
+Putnam's defined contribution plan participants would lose the integrated retirement planning tools tied to the broader Canvas platform.

 How does this company scale?